-Eligibility for E-Mail Privileges
+Eligibility for Email Privileges

-Students are eligible for e-mail privileges as long as the student is officially registered at Mount Union.
-Faculty and staff e-mail privileges start on the date employment begins and ends at the close of the business day of the date of employment termination.
-The Mount Union Office of Information Technology may, under its sole discretion, attempt to redirect e-mail for a reasonable period of time as determined by the University for purposes consistent with this policy and the University's mission.
-The University may elect to terminate the individual's e-mail account or continue the account, subject to approval by appropriate University supervisory and systems operational authority.
-The Office of Human Resources at Mount Union is responsible for notifying the Office of Information Technology of the date of employment termination.
+Students are eligible for email privileges if the student is officially registered at Mount Union.
+Student's Faculty and staff email privileges start on the date employment begins and ends at the close of the business day of the date of employment termination.
+The Mount Union Office of Information Technology may, under its sole discretion, attempt to redirect email for a reasonable period of time as determined by the University for purposes consistent with this policy and the University's mission.
+The University may elect to terminate the individual's email account or continue the account, subject to approval by appropriate University supervisory and systems operational authority.
+Employees are not permitted to forward Mount Union Email to any other email service providers.
+The Office of Human Resources at Mount Union is responsible for notifying the Office of Information Technology of the date of employment termination for faculty and staff.
+Retires and those students who are graduates after 2014 are eligible to keep their Mount Union email active.
+Mount Union Retirees are permitted to retain their Mount Union email only as long as they annually complete the data security training.
+Failure to complete the training results in email account being disabled.
+For more information related to email accounts see the Office of Information Technology Customer Service Policy and Account Creation Policy.